energywebfoundation/ewf-zurich-upgrade/Upgrade Procedure/upgrade-procedure.md

 1. Creation of new version of system contract.
 2. Setting up Volta Shadowfork with both new versions of Nethermind and OE.
-3. Execution of HF with new system contract assuming happy path (all validators comply).
+3. Execution of Volta Shadowfork HF with new system contract assuming happy path (all validators comply).
 4. Definition of tests for post-HF validation.
 5. Executing tests against Volta Shadowfork.
-6. Execution of HF with new system contract assuming unhappy path (not all validators comply).
+6. Execution of Volta Shadowfork HF with new system contract assuming unhappy path (not all validators comply).
 7. Formulation of disaster recovery plan.

 ### Volta